rust-lang/nomicon/src/coercions.md

 For an exhaustive list of all the types of coercions, see the [Coercion types] section on the reference.

-## Cases where coercions do not perform

-Note that we do not perform coercions when matching traits (except for receivers, see below).
+Note that we do not perform coercions when matching traits (except for receivers, see the [next page][dot-operator]).
 If there is an `impl` for some type `U` and `T` coerces to `U`, that does not constitute an implementation for `T`.
 For example, the following will not type check, even though it is OK to coerce `t` to `&T` and there is an `impl` for `&T`: